Meet Your 2020 Director Candidates

 Two candidates will be elected to each serve a three year term.

 Only the primary member (the first person named on the account) is eligible to vote (one vote per member); a member must be 18 years of age or older to vote; and, an eligible voter must have been a member of Westby Co-op Credit Union (WCCU) for at least three months.

-Kevin Larson is a life-long resident of the Westby and Viroqua communities.
-He graduated from UW-River Falls with a degree in animal science.
-For the past six years he has been a Sales Agent for Du Pont Pioneer.
+Kevin Larson joined the WCCU Board of Directors in April of 2019.
+He has been a life-long resident of the Westby and Viroqua communities.
+Kevin graduated from UW-River Falls with a degree in animal science.
+Kevin owns Three Chimney Ag Service and for the past six years has worked as a Sales Agent for Pioneer, a division of Corteva Agrisciences.
 Kevin serves on the Vernon County Board of Supervisors where he is the Vice-Chair.
-He is also Vice-Chair of Finance and the Land and Water Committee, and Chair of the Extension Committee.
+He is also Vice-Chair of Finance and the Land and Water Committee, as well as Chair of the Extension Committee.
 In addition, he is on the Vernon County Fair Board, a member of the Viroqua FFA Alumni, Vernon County Dairy Promotion, Vernon County Holstein Association and the Westby-Coon Prairie Lutheran Church.
 His past work experience includes livestock nutrition sales and consulting with Star Blends, Nelson Agri-Center, and Land O’Lakes.
 Kevin was also a self-employed dairy farmer for ten years.
-He and his wife, Julie, have two grown children and live on a 200-acre crop and small dairy heifer farm in rural Viroqua.
+He and his wife, Julie, have two grown children and live on a 300-acre crop and small dairy heifer farm in rural Viroqua.

 You are eligible to vote if you are the primary owner listed on the account (the primary owner is defined as the person whose Social Security Number/Tax ID# is primary on the account), have been a member for 3 months, and you are over the age of 18.